- 1 Champion of creatives from the African Diaspora

 Gabrielle Smith is used to telling stories.
 Whether through graphic design, curated content or moving imagery, her work with global companies such as Adidas, TEDx and ITV has led her to channel her creative storytelling skills into the award winning cultural platform, The:nublk, now in its seventh year.

-Showcasing contemporary creatives with a focus on Africa’s huge diaspora, Gabrielle’s keen collaboration brings inspiring and often untold stories to an international audiences.
-I caught some time with Gabrielle to find out more about her influences, her drive and her connection with the international art community to leverage artists of African decent.
+Showcasing contemporary creatives with a focus on Africa’s huge diaspora, Gabrielle’s keen collaboration brings inspiring and often untold stories to an international audience.
+I caught some time with Gabrielle to find out more about her influences, her drive, and her connection with the international art community to leverage artists of African descent.

 I started The:Nublk back in 2008 but for at least two years before that I’d been wanting to explore the ways in which a person’s cultural heritage can impact upon the work they create.
 It began as a personal exploration project, during the final year of my Graphic Design degree, to challenge myself to make Black History Month in the UK relevant to me as a creative of Afro-Caribbean descent.
 For 30 days I posted culturally-relevant images, quotes and videos as well as reaching out to people who I knew or whose work I admired to ask them about their creative journey and to showcase their work.